bbatsov/metaredux/_posts/2023-12-23-cider-clojure-lsp-sitting-on-a-tree.md

 - CIDER
 ---

+> Less is more unless more is more.
+>
+> -- Anonymous

 CIDER (and nREPL by association) and `clojure-lsp` are often seen as competitors when it comes to Clojure development tools.
 You can find plenty of discussions online discussing the merits of both tools and their approaches.[^1]